mreithub/pg_recall/README.md

 - The cleanup function has to be run manually (e.g. using a background task in your app or a cronjob)
 - You shouldn't use it on tables that contain columns that change a lot (as it creates copies of the whole record every time it changes).
 You might want to think about splitting those columns to a separate table in that case.
 - For the same reason it's not well suited for tables with large data blobs.
+- It doesn't protect the log table, so it won't protect you from accidentally (or an adversary from intentionally) tampering with the log tables.
 - You might wanna think twice before changing the primary key of a table.
 - **`pg_recall` does NOT replace database backups, but that should go without saying.**